rmrresearch/GhostFragment/docs/source/background/established_methods/gebf.rst

 match experiment to about 0.1 eV.
 A similar analysis of pyridine and uracil in water again showed GEBF-:math:`\omega`B97XD could match supersystem results well.

+:cite:t:`Yuan_2016` compares GEBF14 to the EE-MB method.
+The discussion focuses on absolute energies of water clusters using M06-2X, HF, and MP2 (and several basis sets).
+Consistent with Bettens (TODO: cite Bettens BSSE), the study finds that the EE-MB method converges poorly (likely because of BSSE).
+One notable example is M06-2X/6-311++G** for clusters with 20 waters; here the maximum unsigned error exceeds 11 mH and does not seem to have converged by an 8-body MBE.
+EE-MB is also shown to have a fairly large sensitivity to the level of theory.
+Interestingly, using loose n-mer screening rectifies these problems somewhat.The study goes on to demonstrate that GEBF14 does not suffer from these problems, and that using supersystem basis sets with GEBF14 does not appreciably change the result.
+The authors attribute this to a BSSE cancellation effect stemming from the IEP nature of GEBF.

 :cite:t:`Wang_2017` undertook a joint experimental/theory study on crystals of DNA bases.
 PBC-GEBF-PBE(D3B3)/6-311+G(d,p) was used to optimized the crystal